10 Things to Do in the Coromandel with Kids© Glass Bottom Boat Whitianga

 3. Feed the Animals, See the Birds and Explore the Museums at Bullswool Farm Heritage Park

 For a real Kiwi experience, don’t miss Bullswool Farm Heritage Park between Karangahake Gorge and Paeroa.
-Not only does this attraction have a farm park where kids can feed the animals, but there’s also farm museums and displays, a kauri museum, a native bird reserve and a huge children’s playgrounds.
+Not only does this attraction have a farm park where kids can feed the animals, but there are also farm museums and displays, a kauri museum, a native bird reserve and huge children’s playgrounds.
 Be prepared for hours of fun!
-Find out more about Bullswool Farm Heritage Park on Viator and Tripadvisor.
+For more experiences nearby, check out the 5 Best Things to Do in Paeroa.

 Location: 240 Rahu Road, RD4, Paeroa.